m2osw/snapcpp/README.md

 Once you compiled everything, you will have an environment that can be used to run Snap!
 Only, it won't work as is.
-You first have to setup a certain number of parts: /etc/snapwebsites, /var/lib/snapwebistes, /var/log/snapwebsites, /var/cache/snapwebsites, and make sure snapmanagerdaemon starts as root.
+You first have to setup a certain number of parts: `/etc/snapwebsites`, `/var/lib/snapwebistes`, `/var/log/snapwebsites`, `/var/cache/snapwebsites`, and make sure `snapmanagerdaemon` starts as root.

 Although these things do get installed automatically when you install the Snap! packages, doing so with the packages will install these files